dotnet/docs-maui/docs/macos/deployment/publish-app-store.md

 Publishing builds, signs, and packages the app, and then copies the *.pkg* to the *bin/Release/net7.0-maccatalyst/publish/* folder.
 If you publish the app using only a single architecture, it will be published to the *bin/Release/net7.0maccatalyst/{arechitecture}/publish/* folder.

-During the signing process it maybe necessary to enter your login password to allow `codesign` and `productbuild` to run:
+During the signing process it maybe necessary to enter your login password and allow `codesign` and `productbuild` to run:

 :::image type="content" source="media/codesign.png" alt-text="Allow codesign to sign your app on your Mac.":::
 :::image type="content" source="media/productbuild.png" alt-text="Allow productbuild to sign your app on your Mac.":::